k-omura/truetype_Arduino/README.md

   - SSD1306 (SPI)
   - (in progress)Waveshare e-Paper 2.9inch (SPI)

 It is common to use the SPI for loading the SD card.
-For that reason, the work of the I I2C display is not prioritized.
+For that reason, the work of the I2C display is not prioritized.

 # Demo
 - [ILI9341](https://youtu.be/_-4tfssNTYE "ILI9341")